 The course cultivates an awareness of worship and offers training in how to create positive worship experiences.
 This advanced course assumes the student has a good understanding of the nature and content of the New Testament.
 It is organized in three modules: (1) Worship from a Biblical Perspective, (2) Christian Worship in Historical Development, and (3) Implementing Worship in the Modern Church.
+Open only to M.Div. students.
 3 semester hours of graduate credit.

-1. Appraise the nature and practice of worship in the Old Testament.
-2. Appraise the nature and practice of worship in the early church.
+• Appraise the nature and practice of worship in the Old Testament and in the early church.

 The Google translation tool assists students whose native language is not English.
 It can be used to show the original English and an approximate translation.
 The tool is useful for reading the syllabus, resources, and examinations.